 When hunger strikes between meals, it just takes a few unsalted mixed nuts to stops my hunger.
 This does not add much to my weight.
 Peanut butter and almond butter worked less well for this purpose.

 Weight monitoring and blood tests seem essential.
 The foregoing diet has been described only qualitatively.
 Activity level, age, and health constraints need to be taken into account in order to decide on the balance of food items that is best for you.
-Chicken, turkey, mushrooms, nuts, tomatoes, beets, green peppers, lettuce, artichokes, olives, and onions outweigh the remainder of what I eat.
+Chicken, turkey, mushrooms, nuts, tomatoes, beets, green peppers, lettuce, artichokes, and onions outweigh the remainder of what I eat.
 I exclude all seafood because it contains cadmium.
 The bottom of the food chain in the ocean has come to depend upon cadmium.
 See this article.

 Your blood sugar is under control if your long term A1C blood test is between 6.1 and 6.9.
 Lower numbers are better.
 My A1C is 4.8.
 Soon after my diagnosis, I was taking 90 units of insulin per day.
 Now I need none.